 - · Give your child plenty of fluids - · Have your child drink fluids with a straw - · Avoid spicy or acidic foods - · Give your child foods that are cold or at room temperature - · Try soft, tender, or puréed (beaten or blended) foods - · Avoid dry or coarse foods - · Cut food into small pieces - · Rinse the mouth with water or a mouthwash recommended by your health care provider several times a day - · Avoid mouthwash that contains alcohol Your health care provider may give your child a medicine to treat a fungal infection in the mouth (thrush).
 If the mouth sores are painful, your health care provider will give your child a pain medicine.
-Call your health care provider if: · Your child cannot drink enough fluids · Your child's medicine does not help take away the pain
+Call your health care provider if: - · Your child cannot drink enough fluids - · Your child cannot swallow comfortably - · Your child's medicine does not help take away the pain For more information about mouth care, talk with your health care team.